gambitAU/CAHelper/README.md

 The CA Helper plugin exists to help people who want to reach a combat tier but are overwhelmed where to start.
-Routing algorithm recommends bosses with the highest aggregate completion % of tasks incomplete.
-Solo content option removes all tasks that require more than one person to complete.
-Hardcore ironman option removes all wilderness tasks
+Shows bosses by either easiest tasks OR routes bosses by highest total completion % per boss.